Drywall mud is a joint compound made of gypsum. Contractors use it to cover tape and seams after they hang drywall panels.

 Step 3: Start First Coat

-The first thing you do is mud the joints and any screw indentions.
+Apply mud to the joints and screw indentations.
 Start with the screw marks, adding a swatch of mud to each mark.
 Then, add a thin coat of mud to your first joint, making sure the mud is a bit wider than the tape you are using.

 Step 4: Start Taping With Drywall Mud

-Now, add tape along each joint.
-Do one at a time as you mud each joint.
-After you put the tape along the joint over the mud, smooth the tape out with your trowel or mudding knife.
+Now, add tape to the first joint you mudded.
+Do one at a time – mudding, then taping.
+After you put the tape over the mud, smooth it out with your trowel or mudding knife.
 It should be flat when you finish.

 Step 5: Tape Corners

-Corners are rough.
-You need to apply a thin coat of mud to both sides of the inside corners.
-Crease the tape and then smooth it out to fit into the corner.
-This should be fairly easy and it should fall into place.
+Apply a thin coat of mud to both sides of the inside corners.
+Crease your tape and smooth it out to fit into the corner.

 Then, smooth the paper tape carefully using your trowel.
-Do one side at a time, alternating as you go in order to get an even finish.
-The tape should be set in the corner and shouldn’t be floating at all.
+Do one side at a time, alternating as you go to get an even finish.

 Step 6: Tape Protruding Corners

-You may think that you can use standard paper tape for the outside corners but this is far too difficult.
-You will need to get preformed corners for this.
-Metal ones work well and need to be screwed into the drywall.
+You can’t use standard paper tape for outside corners, you need preformed corners instead.
+Metal ones work well, and you can screw them into the drywall.

 Step 7: Add More Mud

-After letting everything dry, you can apply a second coat of mud to everything.
+After your first coat is dry, apply a second coat of mud to everything.
 Yes, even the tape.
-Add mud everywhere again.
-When you get to the tape, add a very thin layer to the tape to smooth it out and hide the tape.
+When you get to the tape, add a very thin layer over top and smooth it out.

-This step is very important.
-You may need to do a third coat, but not always.
 If you can’t see any tape or indentations after the mud is dry, move to the next step.
 But if things aren’t as smooth as you’d like, let everything dry and do one more coat.

 Step 8: Sand

 Now it’s time to put on your mask and goggles and start sanding.
-This can get messy, so leave that drop cloth on the floor.
-Don’t inhale the dust, keep a mask on during this step because the sand can be harmful.
+Sanding can get messy, so leave that drop cloth on the floor.

 Step 9: Stomping With Drywall Mud (Optional)

-If this is your first time using drywall mud, you may want to decide to stomp your walls instead of just paint them.
-This is because stomping covers many more mistakes than just painting the walls does.
+If this is your first time using drywall mud, you may want to stomp your walls instead of just painting them since stomping covers more mistakes

 Hiring A Contractor

 For best results, or if you’re nervous about DIY, hire a contractor to do your drywall mud project for you.
 It can be trying to make mistakes and have them show up.
 A contractor can make your walls seamless.
 The average cost for a drywall contractor is $1.50 – $3 per square foot, which includes hanging the drywall panels, taping, mudding, and sanding.